Lab Members

 PhD candidate

-Postdoctoral fellow, UCLA
+Postdoctoral fellow, University of Michigan

-Research Scientist, University of Córdoba, Spain
+Assistant Professor, University of Córdoba, Spain

 Assistant Professor, Sichuan Agricultural University, China

-Research Investigator, University of Michigan.
+Assistant Research Scientist, University of Michigan.

 Biotech Industry